James Purnell: In government

-In 2003, Purnell became Parliamentary Private Secretary (PPS) to Ruth Kelly in the Cabinet Office, and in December 2004 he joined the Government as a Whip in the government reshuffle following the resignation of David Blunkett.
+In 2003, Purnell became Parliamentary private secretary (PPS) to Ruth Kelly in the Cabinet Office, and in December 2004 he joined the Government as a Whip in the government reshuffle following the resignation of David Blunkett.

-After Labour was returned to power in the 2005 general election, he was appointed to the position of Parliamentary under-secretary of state for Creative Industries and Tourism in the Department for Culture, Media and Sport, where he was in charge of preparing the legislation that liberalised the alcohol licensing laws of England and Wales and created tax breaks for the film industry.
+After Labour was returned to power at the 2005 general election, he was appointed to the position of Parliamentary under-secretary of state for Creative Industries and Tourism in the Department for Culture, Media and Sport, where he was in charge of preparing the legislation that liberalised the alcohol licensing laws of England and Wales and created tax breaks for the film industry.
 In May 2006, he was promoted to be Minister of State for Pensions in the Department for Work and Pensions, replacing Stephen Timms.

 In 2007, he was named Consumer Champion of the Year by Which? magazine for his work on pensions.
 Which? cited his "commitment to consumers in the development of the national pensions saving scheme", particularly for listening to stakeholders and for his contributions to the personal accounts for low and middle earners.

 In June 2007, Purnell entered the Cabinet as the Secretary of State for Culture, Media and Sport; he was its youngest member.
 He was promoted to Work and Pensions Secretary after the resignation of Peter Hain on 24 January 2008.

-In September 2007, a Tameside General Hospital press release for a PFI deal in September 2007 included a photograph with an image of Purnell digitally inserted, which Purnell denied having to agreed to.
+In September 2007, a Tameside General Hospital press release for a PFI deal in September 2007 included a photograph with an image of Purnell digitally inserted, which Purnell denied having agreed to.
 In December 2008, Purnell proposed charging interest on crisis loans to the unemployed and pensioners made by the Department for Work and Pensions, which were interest-free, at a rate of up to 26.8% per annum.
 This was met with great hostility and was blocked by the intervention of Gordon Brown.

 During the 2009 parliamentary expenses scandal led by The Daily Telegraph, Purnell received public scrutiny regarding his "second home" arrangements and capital gains tax, however he was not found to have breached any rules and was not required to repay any monies.

 Resignation from the Cabinet

 On 4 June 2009, Purnell announced his resignation from the Cabinet, and called upon Gordon Brown to resign as Prime Minister.
 His resignation came only days after the resignations of Home Secretary Jacqui Smith, whose expenses had been the subject of negative comments, and Communities Secretary Hazel Blears, who had also avoided paying capital gains tax on her property.
 The news came just minutes after polls closed in the local and European elections, in which Labour performed badly.

 His letter to the Prime Minister, which was also sent to The Sun and The Times, the latter printing the letter in full on the front page.

 During 2010, Purnell was working on a project with Demos.
-He did not seek re-election as an MP at the 2010 United Kingdom general election held in May 2010.
+He did not seek re-election as an MP at the 2010 general election held in May 2010.